jacted/perf-mon/README.md

 ## Speed Monitor

-- Website user performance reports for slack and Rocket.chat
+- Website user performance reports for Slack, Rocket.chat & Mattermost
 - Captures performance stats using ```performance.timing```
 - This is NOT a NodeJS package.